 - Finally, you get a very transparent track record and a neat user-friendly interface

-- Premium Pricing: The service comes at a premium pricing, while only delivering picks for tennis, which results in a lower total volume of picks as compared to other Value Betting services out there
+- Premium Pricing: The service comes at a premium pricing, while only delivering picks for tennis.
+This results in a lower total volume of picks as compared to other Value Betting services out there

 - Higher price per pick: As a direct result of the above you end up paying a higher price per pick.

 If you can tick those boxes, the profit from your WinnerOdds‘ picks should more than offset the software fee and contribute to a good return on your investment.
-Combining WinnerOdds with another Technical Value Betting software might also be a good idea, since you would have two alternative streams of value bets with different selections, but is by no means necessary.
+Combining WinnerOdds with another Technical Value Betting software might also be a good idea.
+You would have two alternative streams of value bets with different selections, but is by no means necessary.
 Finally, the software is perfect for the high-roller, with sharp picks that beat the Pinnacle closing line.

 Thanks for reading and if you have any questions feel free to drop a comment below.
 I would answer those if I can and if not, I would forward them to Miguel.
 I hope you would enjoy the review while I’m enjoying Rock im Park this weekend – if anyone is around and wants to meet for a beer just let me know.
 Stay tuned for more and see you around!